Gig worker reviewing loan interest rate options on laptop with multiple income stream documents

 How do fintech lenders calculate income for gig workers differently than banks?

-Fintech lenders use bank-statement underwriting — analyzing 12 to 24 months of actual deposits — rather than relying solely on tax-return net income.
+Fintech lenders use bank-statement underwriting, analyzing 12 to 24 months of actual deposits, rather than relying solely on tax-return net income.
 This method captures gross cash flow before deductions, giving gig workers credit for income that Schedule C filings often obscure.
 Traditional banks typically still use IRS-reported net income, which disadvantages gig workers with legitimate business deductions.

 Can a gig worker refinance a high-rate loan once their income documentation improves?

-Yes, and this is a common strategy.
+Yes, and this is a common and effective strategy.
 Once you have 24 months of organized multi-stream income records and a credit score above 720, refinancing an existing high-rate loan can reduce your rate by 5–10 percentage points.
 Review our guide on whether to refinance now or wait for rates to drop before timing your application.